myamout/ZooBackup/README.md

     permissions.
 Note that permission level 1 is the highest, 2 is for a normal keeper
 4. Stop MongoDB by using `sudo -i service mongodb stop`

-# Install and Setup Elasticsearch
+# Install and Setup Elasticsearch - If you are using Homebrew on MacOS see below
 - Note that before you begin you need to make sure you have at least Java 8 installed, you can check this by `java -version`.
 If you have
     `1.8...` then you're good to go
 1. Download Elasticsearch debian by running `wget --no-check-certificate